Governance and Engagement

 - An Annual Report on the work of the Faculty Office

-Core Metrics for the previous financial periods are also available for comparison:
+Core Metrics and documents for the previous financial periods are also available for comparison:

 The Faculty Office is itself governed by the Legal Services Board and is subject to other governmental and statutory oversight from time to time.
 Recent documentation on these matters can be found here: